xy-241/CS-Notes/content/OS/Process (进程)/Address Space.md

 - When assigning one variable to another variable, data is **duplicated**
 - For example, `a=1` `b=a`, the value `1` is duplicated and assigned to `b`
 - A nice visualisation can be found [here](https://rust-book.cs.brown.edu/ch04-01-what-is-ownership.html#variables-live-in-the-stack)

+>[!success] Data management in Stack Segment is more efficient than Heap Segment
+>1.
+Stack memory is allocated and deallocated in a **Last In, First Out (LIFO) manner**, making it faster than heap memory.
+This is because all it needs to do is move the [[Register#Stack Pointer]] up or down, while heap memory requires more complex memory management.
+>2.
+No overhead of complex [[Synchronization (同步)]], unlike data inside heap segment, data inside the stack segment is usually dedicated to that particular [[Process]] or [[Thread]].
+Thus, manipulation of data inside the stack segment doesn't require the complex synchronisation

 #### XV6-RISCV Kernel Stack
 ```c {13}
 // xv6-riscv kernel codes, start.c